Choosing Responsibility Over Appearances

 Not relationally.

-Responsibility Isn't Just Paying Bills
+Responsibility Is Not Just Paying Bills

-Responsibility also looks like:
+Responsibility can look like:

 • Being available when your child needs you